Jeremy Agbonifo

-Jeremy Nosakhare Agbonifo (born 24 October 2005) is a Swedish professional footballer who plays as a winger for Swiss Super League club Basel, on loan from Lens.
+Jeremy Nosakhare Agbonifo (born 24 October 2005) is a Swedish professional footballer who plays as a winger for Ekstraklasa club Jagiellonia Białystok, on loan from Lens.

-Career
+Club career

 In November 2021, he left the academy of BK Häcken and signed for the counterpart in FC Porto.
 He made his youth international debut against Japan U17 in November 2022, and scored his first international goals against Wales U18 in June 2023.
 In June 2023 he trained with Häcken's city rivals, IFK Göteborg.
 He was then presented as a new US Lecce player, but the transfer fell through.
 Considering where his chances to play senior fotball would be greatest, Agbonifo saw the need to be "realistic" and returned to BK Häcken in February 2024.

 He made his Allsvenskan debut on 20 July 2024, away against IFK Värnamo.
 Agbonifo then made his breakthrough in the 2024–25 UEFA Conference League qualifying phase.
 He scored his first senior goals against F91 Dudelange in July 2024, in what was also his first senior match on home ground.
 Being clear on goal both times, his first goal was a lob and the second a poke in between the goalkeeper's legs.
 Lastly, Agnobifo got one assist from a corner kick.
 Another goal came in the next round against Paide.
-He also scored in Häcken's ultimate outing in the competition, the 2–3 loss to 1.
+He also scored in Häcken's last outing in the competition, a 3–2 loss to 1.
 FC Heidenheim.

 His first Allsvenskan goal came on 25 August 2024 against Värnamo.

 On 29 January 2025, Agbonifo joined Lens in France on loan with an option to buy.
 It was a paid loan for a fee of €1 million, with a €6.5 million purchase obligation triggered if Lens remained in Ligue 1.
 Two days later, he made his debut as a substitute against Montpellier, and scored after only one minute on the pitch.

+After joining Lens on a permanent basis, Agbonifo spent the 2025–26 season on loans to Swiss club Basel and BK Häcken.
+On 21 July 2026, Agbonifo joined Polish club Jagiellonia Białystok on a season-long loan, with an option for a permanent transfer.